pnerg/restful-zookeeper-properties/README.md

 ```
 Will set the properties for the set with the name _set-name_.
 Note any existing set with the same name will be overwritten.
 It's also important that the _Content-Type_ is set to _application/json_
+A successful operation results in _CREATED 201_
 ### Delete a property set
 Performing a _DELETE_ on the URL:
 ```